 I hate to hear people say “I wish I could travel more.”
 Most of what you can and can’t do in life is a matter of priorities.
 If you want to do something badly enough, you’ll find a way to make it a top priority.
 If you don’t, you’ll find excuses.

 I do realize, however, that travel is not an everyday habit like shopping for shoes or cooking, so some people need an easy step-by-step instruction manual to get moving.
-There are plenty of ways to travel more on your current income, but if you follow the steps below, you will have a nice vacation this year that’s also a nice holiday break.
+There are plenty of ways to travel more on your current income, but if you follow the steps below, you will have a cheaper vacation this year that’s also a nice holiday break.
 You’ll will probably spend less than you do in a week or two at home also.

 1) Get an airline credit card

 The big U.S. airlines all now award frequent flier miles by amount spent, not distance flown, which leaves out most leisure travelers.
 They make too much money from affiliated credit cards to give those up though, so you can still earn a lot of miles by using those, especially if you’re American.

 I have a whole wallet full of these things so you’re not restricted to just one.
 Start with whichever one is most likely to get used because of who flies to where you live, but if you don’t care because you’re in a big city, just get the one with the best sign-up bonus.
 That’s often enough for a domestic flight at a minimum.
 It might even get you to Mexico, Canada, or the Caribbean.
 As I write this Alaska and Southwest have the most attractive offers.
 For the non-Southwest airlines, the saved luggage fees from United and the like will often more than cover the annual fee if there is one.
 See a sample bonus offer here.